Upgrading High Availability Clusters

 pfsync considerations

 The underlying pfsync protocol often changes between FreeBSD versions.
-Versions of pfSense software with a different base OS version of FreeBSD cannot sync their states between each other.
+Versions of pfSense software with a different base OS version of FreeBSD may not be capable of synchronizing their states between each other.
 Failover will still function, but not stateful failover so all existing connections will be dropped.

 CARP considerations